clemblanco/clemblanco.github.io/_posts/2016-03-18-why-good-feedback-to-your-users-is-important.md

 ---
 layout:     post
-title:    "Thoughts around QA and testing for mobile projects"
+title:      "QA and testing for mobile projects"
+excerpt:    "Why close-to-production data during QA, poor connection testing and good UX feedback are important for a mobile project."
 date:       2016-03-18 15:07:32
-excerpt:  "Why close-to-production data during QA, poor connection testing and good UX feedback are important for a mobile project."
+categories: [thoughts]
 comments:   false
 ---

 I've recently developed an iPad application for one of our clients and it's been quite a successful project so far.